-The test data, described in more detail in Mayer (2024, under review), consists of 596 Turkish CVCVC nonce words rated on a discrete scale from 1 to 100 by 90 subjects following the same methodology as the Spanish study above.
+The test data, described in more detail in Mayer (2024, 2025), consist of 596 Turkish consonant-vowel-consonant-vowel-consonant (CVCVC) nonce words rated on a discrete scale from 1 to 100 by 90 participants following the same methodology as the Spanish study above.
 Each participant rated 192 tokens, leading to 17,280 ratings.
 Stimuli were presented simultaneously in both orthographic and auditory form.
-The phonotactic models were trained on a set of 18,472 citation forms from the Turkish Electronic Living Lexicon database (TELL; Inkelas et al. 2000).
-This training data does not contain frequency information, so we omit results from the frequency-weighted models.
+The phonotactic models were trained on a set of 18,472 citation forms from the Turkish Electronic Living Lexicon database (TELL; Inkelas et al., 2000).
+These training data do not contain frequency information, so we omit results from the frequency-weighted models.
 Fitted models were used to generate scores for the 596 nonce words.
 These scores were used as predictors in a linear mixed-effects model with random intercepts for word and participant.

-4.2.4 Other language results
+Other language results

 Table 2 shows again that the best models are generally the relative positional, smoothed metrics without frequency weighting.
-The difference in AIC between the best performing relative positional model and the best performing absolute positional model on each dataset was > 10, indicating strong support for the relative positional models.
-Although frequency-weighting was generally not beneficial, the Polish data from Jarosz & Rysling (2017) was an exception.
-Similar to the data from Scholes (1966) presented above, but more pronounced, frequency-weighting appears to be crucial for model performance.
+The difference in AIC between the best-performing relative positional model and the best-performing absolute positional model on each dataset was > 10, indicating strong support for the relative positional models.
+Although frequency weighting was generally not beneficial, the Polish dataset from Jarosz and Rysling (2017) was an exception.
+Similar to the data from Scholes (1966) presented above, but more pronounced, frequency weighting appears to be crucial for model performance.
 This may reflect some language-specific sensitivity to frequency.
-However, as with the Scholes (1966) data, the training data consists of onsets with type frequencies rather than words with token frequencies.
-When a non-frequency-weighted model is applied to this data, the training data consists of a simple list of attested onsets lacking both type and token frequency information.
-It is more likely therefore than the success of the frequency-weighted models here corresponds to a sensitivity to type frequency information.
-It is less clear why the Hayes and White (2013) English data benefits from frequency-weighting.
+However, as with the Scholes (1966) data, the training data consist of onsets with type frequencies rather than words with token frequencies.
+When a non-frequency-weighted model is applied to these data, the training data consist of a simple list of attested onsets lacking both type and token frequency information.
+It is more likely, therefore, that the success of the frequency-weighted models here corresponds to a sensitivity to type frequency information.
+It is less clear why the Hayes and White (2013) English data benefit from frequency weighting.